MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ## OneDrive limitations

-Because OneDrive provides access to files on many kinds of devices, it restricts the use of certain characters, file names, and folder names.
+Because OneDrive provides access to files on many kinds of devices, it restricts the use of certain characters, filenames, and folder names.
 In addition, certain features are available only in the Windows operating system.
-For a full list of these and other limitations of OneDrive, see [Invalid file names and file types in OneDrive and SharePoint](https://support.office.com/article/64883a5d-228e-48f5-b3d2-eb39e07630fa).
+For a full list of these and other limitations of OneDrive, see [Invalid file names and file types in OneDrive, OneDrive for Business, and SharePoint](https://support.office.com/article/64883a5d-228e-48f5-b3d2-eb39e07630fa).

 ## Feature releases and requests